DavidKoenig/catfeeder/README.md

 - postgresql
 - composer

-## Clone Repository
+##### Clone Repository
 Clone this repository to `/var/www/html/`.

-## Create database
+##### Create database
 Create a database, e.g. *catfeeder* (you will be later asked about the name and credentials and when executing the deploy script)

+##### Install project dependencies
+Run `composer install` from the root directory of the project

 ## Set permissions
-##### bash script
+##### Bash script
 Because of the usage of the [Raspberry Pi Remote library](https://github.com/xkonni/raspberry-remote.git) the python scripts in this project need sudo rights.
-But don't be afraid, it's all wrapped in a single bash script on which *www-data* has access.
+But don't be afraid, it's all wrapped in a single bash script on which *www-data* has access and the command for executing this script is hardcoded.
 But we need to make it accessible for *www-data*.

 To do so add the following at the end of `/etc/sudoers`:

     www-data ALL=NOPASSWD:/var/www/html/cat-feeder/app/Resources/pi/catfeeder-sudo-script.sh

+##### Python scripts
+Please make sure, that the scripts in the folder *app/Resources/pi/* are all executable and belong to the user pi and the www-data group
+To do so run the following:

+    sudo chmod +x feed.py light-barrier.py send catfeeder-sudo-script.sh

+for executable right and

+    sudo chown www-data:pi feed.py light-barrier.py send catfeeder-sudo-script.sh

-Furthermore if something doesn't work with the deploy script you have to add the user *pi* to *www-data* with `sudo usermod -a -G www-data pi`'
+Further you have to add the user *pi* to *www-data* with

+    sudo usermod -a -G www-data pi

+##### Troubleshooting
+If there goes something wrong with cache cleaning when running `composer install` (it will be mentioned when the error occurs) set the permissions for cache, logs and sessions folder as following (first go to the *var* folder of the project):
+- delete the content of the folders *cache*, *logs*, *sessions* (not the folders themselves)
+ - `sudo chmod g+s cache logs session`
+ - `sudo setfal -dR -m g::rwx cache logs sessions`

 ## Deploy
 You have to do the following steps to deploy the: